 Scouting encourages young people to do thing for themselves.
-This includes the “camp Chores” such as tent pitching , menu planning, fire lighting, cooking, washing up, making camp gadgets as well as organising a programme of activities and hikes is all done by the young people themselves.
-The adults are there just to lend a hand depending on the age and ability of the group and to provide adult supervision for activities such as swimming, rafting etc.
+This includes the “camp Chores” such as tent pitching , menu planning, fire lighting, cooking, washing up, making camp gadgets as well as organizing a program of activities and hikes.
+This should all be done by the young people themselves.
+The adults are there just to lend a hand and provide support in an age appropriate fashion and to provide adult supervision for activities such as swimming, rafting etc.

 Scouting believes that when young people are involved in planning and running their own activities there are lots of learning opportunities.
-Learning opportunities for life skills such as planning, teamwork, decision making, goal setting, problem solving, leadership, responsibility, listening and reviewing as well as developing respect for others and for the environment.
+Learning opportunities that help develop life skills such as planning, teamwork, decision making, goal setting, problem solving, leadership, responsibility, listening and reviewing as well as developing respect for others and for the environment.
 Quite simply it creates self reliant young people.

-Scout badge work and things like our Eco-Camping award can all be used to put a structure on this learning.
+Scout badge work and challenges can all be used to put a structure on this learning.
 They are an opportunity for young people to set goals and then to have their achievements recognized.

 Below are links to a few of the National Scout Centre Policies and Procedures.